 - 1. In the server manager, under Administration, click Backup and follow the prompts to perform a full system backup to a USB device or network file.
 See the Mitel Standard Linux Installation and Administration Guide for detailed instructions. - 2.
 Under Applications, click MiVoice Border Gateway. - 3.
-Shut down the MBG service using one of the methods described in Disabling the MBG Service on page 32. - 4.
+Shut down the MBG service using one of the methods described in Disabling the MBG Service. - 4.
 Under ServiceLink, click Blades and click Update List. - 5.
 Locate the Remote Fresh Install blade and click Install link beside it. - 6.
 Accept the software license agreements when prompted.
 The system automatically backs up the database, installs the software, and restores the database.
 After this process is complete, you are prompted to reboot the server. - 7.
 In the server manager, under Administration, click Shutdown or reboot, select Reboot and click Perform.
 When the reboot is complete, log back in to the server console and confirm that the configuration data has been restored.
 If there is a problem, restore from the backup you saved in step 1.
 For instructions, see "Restore on an Operational System" in the Mitel Standard Linux Installation and Administration Guide. - 8.
 Select the option to Register for Service Link to perform a sync with the AMC. - 9.
-Perform steps 3-9 from Install MBG Software on an Online system on page 23 to reinstall the MBG application software blade. - 10.
+Perform steps 3-9 from Install MBG Software on an Online System on page 26 to reinstall the MBG application software blade. - 10.
 Under Applications, click MiVoice Border Gateway. - 11.
-Click the System tab and click Dashboard. - 12.
-Under MBG status, click the MBG Service tab. - 13.
-In the MBG status frame, click Start to enable MBG service.
+Click the System tab and click Dashboard.

+12. Under MBG status, click the MBG Service tab.

+13. In the MBG status frame, click Start to enable MBG service.

-13.1.2 Upgrading a Virtual MBG on VMware
+12.1.2 Upgrading a Virtual MiVoice Border Gateway on VMware

-The following procedure describes how to perform a fresh software installation, which is required for major software upgrades such as the upgrade to MBG 11.2/ MSL 11.0.
-The procedure entails obtaining a new OVA file that includes all of the necessary software (VMware tools, MSL, and MBG application), backing up the database, deploying the software, and restoring the database
+The following procedure describes how to perform a fresh software installation, which is required for major software upgrades such as the upgrade to MiVoice Border Gateway Release 11.6/ MSL Release 12.0.
+The procedure entails obtaining a new OVA file that includes all of the necessary software (VMware tools, Nutanix tools, MSL, and MBG application), backing up the database, deploying the software, and restoring the database.